namwoam/namwoam.github.io/resources.md

 ## IM3014 — Linux System Administration Practice

-Lab exercises and homework assignments for this course, created and maintained by me.
+Lab exercises and homework for the course, authored and maintained by me.
+The course is taught by Prof. Hsin-Min Lu.

 ### Fall 2025